snigdhapodugu/b10-blockchain-capstone/README.md

 npm run deploy:sepolia
 ```

-The script prints the contract address youâ€™ll reuse in frontends or APIs.
+The script prints the contract address you'll reuse in frontends or APIs.

 ## Contract Highlights